Account Rates Guide

 The top toolbar consists of the following elements:

-To filter the data on the page, you need to click the 'Filter' button, after which the following filter window will open:
+- Filter.
+To filter the data on the page, you need to click the Filter button, which will open the following filtering window:

-- Prefix - is the prefix or country code (sub-code) to which calls are routed.
-For example, in the UK (country code +44), there is the prefix 447, which refers to mobile numbers.
-Similarly, 441 or 442 refers to landline numbers.
-Prefixes are typically read by length.
-For example, 44 is the general prefix (also the country code) for the UK, but 442 refers to fixed-line numbers.
+- Prefix: filter by the prefix or country code (sub-code) used for call routing.
+For example, in the United Kingdom (code +44), the prefix 447 corresponds to mobile numbers, while 441 or 442 refers to landlines.
+Prefixes are recognized by character length: if 44 is the general country code for the UK, the longer combination 442 specifically identifies a fixed line.

 The list of rates